 Bowman's lean face split into a serious smile as he countered with mock despair, ' Binh, we're traffic accident victims; run over on a zebra crossing by an American truck coming one way and a Russian truck driven by a Chinese coming the other, both hogging the road’s crown.
 I suffered brain damage. '

-Taking advantage of the lull, quickly Bowman slipped off the heavy bandoliers circling his hips, and instead draped the spare magazines over his shoulders, then lashed the canvass loops across his midriff, ready for the long climb.
+Taking advantage of the lull, wisely Bowman slipped off the heavy bandoliers circling his hips, and instead draped the spare ammunition around his shoulders, then lashed the canvass loops across his midriff, ready for the long climb.

-At least the chore warmed his fingers. ‘ What do we do about this valley,’ he wondered suddenly, ‘ once we’re out of here?
-Suggest the B 52s pay a visit?
-One strike would catch everything hidden along this valley that we missed.
-Could be tons more tank ammo’ buried.
-We’re running out of time for a proper search. ’
+At least the job warmed his fingers. ‘ What do we do about this valley,’ he wondered suddenly, ‘ once we’re out of here?
+Should we suggest the B 52s pay a visit?
+One strike would catch everything hidden along this valley.
+Could be tons more tank ammo’ buried and we’ve run out of time for a proper search. ’

-‘ Then a B 52 strike is not exactly a good idea.’
+‘ Then sending a B 52 strike is not such a good idea.’

 ‘ Let’s just say that I haven’t given up hope.
-Who knows, one day our family may even take another holiday.’
+One day, who knows, our family could take another holiday.’

-‘ Reminds me of Hampshire,’ said Bowman with gallows humour, ‘ a place called Long Valley where we did our infantry training.
+‘ Reminds me of Hampshire,’ said Bowman wryly, ‘ a place called Long Valley where we did our infantry training as officer cadets.
 No hills, but plenty of firs.
-Mud so deep in winter that one afternoon a Centurion tank had to pull out a guy with a rope – shot from waist deep slime like the cork from a bottle.’
+Mud was so deep in winter that once a Centurion tank had to pull out a guy with a rope – he shot out like the cork from a bottle.’

-Binh laughed and observed stoically, ' This murk is like English weather.
-No wonder you travel far away.
-At least the drizzle is holding steady. ' Then he lit his fifth cigarette of the hour as tiny pearls of moisture cloaked their camouflage suits.
+Binh laughed and observed stoically, ' You mean this murk is English weather.
+At least the drizzle is holding steady, ' then he lit his fifth cigarette of the hour as tiny pearls of moisture cloaked their camouflage suits.

 ' Fog is worse though.'
 Bowman's stomach felt empty and cold.

-' Drink ginseng tea,' Ong Andy. ' From his new refuge in a freshly emptied hole, Tu held out a tin bottle.
+' Drink ginseng tea,' Andy. ' From his new refuge in a freshly emptied hole, Sergeant-Major Tu held out a tin bottle.

 ' Your jumping jacket looks warm,' hinted the colonel.

-Bowman smiled comprehension. ' I'll see Perce Persival next week and order you one, Binh.'
+Bowman smiled comprehension. ' I'll see Alex Steel next week and order one, Binh.'

-Their enterprising warrant officer in Saigon kept small stock of British parachute smocks which he rationed strictly; they were much in demand for bribing Vietnamese generals and a steady trickle was flown out from Britain for this purpose.
+His enterprising chief in Saigon kept small stock of British parachute smocks; they were much in demand for bribing Vietnamese generals and a steady trickle was flown out from Britain for this purpose.
 In exchange for captured Communist weapons for the range at Hereford, the SAS kept the supply line open and dealt with awkward questions.